fewagency/boilerplate-pattern-library/README.md

 http://www.tekkie.ro/methodology/use-git-checkout-index-initialise-project-from-boilerplate-repository/

-Other ways to do it is to just get a zip file of this repo from github and start from that, or clone the repo and then recursively remove all `.git` folders.
+Other ways to do it is to just get a zip file of this repo from github and start from that, or clone this repo and then recursively remove all `.git` folders.

 ## Development installation
 1. Clone the git-repository into a directory of your choice.